globus/django-globus-portal-framework/README.md

 ]
 ```

-Now, setup your URLs in your myproject/url.py file:
+Now, add your URLs in your `myproject/urls.py` file.
+These will provide
+`/login` and `/logout` URLs in addition to index urls at `/myindex/`.
+Index
+URLs are created automatically by the keys in your `SEARCH_INDEXES` variable
+in your `settings.py` file.

 ```
 from django.urls import path, include